martgnz/journocoders-geogrid/README.md

 There are several ways to transform geographic data to hexagons.
 This method is intended for creating your own cartography from a set of geographic features.
 This produces a different output than libraries like [d3-hexbin](https://github.com/d3/d3-hexbin) or [d3-hexgrid](https://github.com/larsvers/d3-hexgrid), as those bin points in a fixed area for density-graduated data visualisations.

+To start, please download (or clone) this repository with the following [link](https://github.com/martgnz/journocoders-geogrid/archive/master.zip).

 ## Installing R

 First you need to install R. If you're using macOS you can simply use [homebrew](https://brew.sh) with `brew install R` (see install instructions if you don't know about it).
 If you use GNU/Linux, please refer to your package manager.
 If you use Windows you can [install R through CRAN](https://cran.rstudio.com/).